hermangroup/docs/wallets/dashcore/installation-windows.rst

 ::

-    certutil -hashfile <dashcore-version-windows>.exe SHA256
+    certutil -hashfile <historiacore-version-windows>.exe SHA256

 .. figure:: img/windows/112789384.png
    :width: 470px

    Generating an SHA256 hash for the downloaded file

-If the hashes match, then you have an authentic copy of Dash Core for Windows.
+If the hashes match, then you have an authentic copy of Historia Core for Windows.

-Running the Dash Core installer
+Running the Historia Core installer
 -------------------------------

-Double-click the file to start installing Dash Core.
+Double-click the file to start installing Historia Core.

 .. figure:: img/windows/106328792.png
    :height: 250px

-   The Dash Core installer in the Downloads folder
+   The Historia Core installer in the Downloads folder

 At this point, you may see a warning from Windows SmartScreen that the app is unrecognized.
 You can safely skip past this warning by clicking